Newcastle Roller Derby League

 Newcastle Roller Derby League (NRDL) is a flat track roller derby league founded in 2009, based in Newcastle, New South Wales.
-Their representative team is the Dockyard Dames, while their three home teams are the Harbour Hellcats, the Fort Smashleys and the Bogey Rollers.
+Their representative team is the SuperNovas, while their three home teams are the Harbour Hellcats, the Fort Smashleys and the Bogey Rollers.

 League History

 From its inception in early 2009, by mid-2010 the league had more than 100 skaters.

 Susy Pow, a skater from the league, was selected to skate for Team Australia at the 2011 Roller Derby World Cup.

 In February 2018, Newcastle became a member league of the WFTDA Apprentice Program, and graduated to full membership early in 2019.

 Teams

 Home Teams

 The league has three in-house teams (home teams) who participate in intraleague competitions: the Fort Smashleys, Harbour Hellcats and the Bogey Rollers.

 Created in 2011, the Fort Smashleys and Harbour Hellcats are the league's original in-house teams, with the Bogey Rollers being added in 2013.
 Harbour Hellcats won the first four seasons of the NRDL in-house competition, while the Fort Smashleys won their first season competition in 2013 against newcomers the Bogey Rollers.
 The name "Fort Smashleys" is a play on Fort Scratchley, a museum and former coastal defence site on the local harbour.